masumasayed/masumasayed/README.md

 - 👋 Hi, I’m @masumasayed
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Data world
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning data analytics
 - just uploading mini pojects so i can figure out how these things works
-- just a beginner hijabi coder

 <!---
 masumasayed/masumasayed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.